KoltonStarr/setzy/README.md

 ## To Do (Data Pipeline)
 - Refactor the data pipeline to be a long-running process that polls an SQS queue for new audio files to embed.
-- Add some logic to the data pipeline to check if a filename for the call already exists in the vector database.
-If it does, it should not attempt
 - Refactor the data pipeline to process 10 calls at once with two concurrent threads (5 each thread) then start another batch until all have been processed.
 - Refactor the data pipeline to clear out the data dir and transcripts dir when a batch is done.